ThairSalas/thairsalas/README.md

 ## Hi there 👋

+⚛ I'm a physics undergrad student at the Universidad Veracruzana, currently working on my thesis in gravity theory.

 <!--
+⚛ I'm a physics student, interested in high energy physics

 **ThairSalas/thairsalas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- ⚛
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...